 Certificate map entries

-A certificate map entry is a list of certificates served for a specific hostname.
-You can define different sets of certificates for different hostnames, such as domains or subdomains.
-For example, you can upload an ECDSA and an RSA certificate and map them to the same hostname.
-When a client connects to that hostname, the load balancer negotiates the type of certificate to serve to the client during the handshake.
+A certificate map entry is a list of certificates served for a specific domain name.
+You can define different sets of certificates for different domain names, such as domains or subdomains.
+For example, you can upload an ECDSA and an RSA certificate and map them to the same domain name.
+When a client connects to that domain name, the load balancer negotiates the type of certificate to serve to the client during the handshake.

 |Load balancer authorization||DNS authorization|

 |Setup complexity||Does not require additional configuration steps or changes to your DNS configuration.||Requires you to create a DNS authorization and add its corresponding CNAME record to your DNS configuration.|

 |Network security||The load balancer must be fully accessible from the internet on port 443, including the DNS configuration for all domains served by the certificate.
 Does not work with other configurations.||Works with high-complexity configurations, such as ports other than 443 and CDN layers in front of the target proxy.|

 |Provisioning speed||You can provision certificates only after the load balancer has been fully set up and is serving network traffic.||You can provision certificates in advance, before the target proxy is ready to serve network traffic.|

 To understand how Certificate Manager verifies domain ownership by using each method, see Domain authorizations for Google-managed certificates.